Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 Everything now works directly from Air Manager, FenixQuartz is no longer needed.

+### INTRUMENTS LIGHITING AND ENVIRONNMENT

+All the instruments/panels in this set are able to reflect external lightning and internal light settings.
+The captain pedestal illumination panel (A320 FENIX - OK - PEDESTAL - Illumination Pedestal Captain) must be displayed (this instrument works as master to enable the illumination mode for all other instruments).

 ### ORIGIN AND CREDITS

 All this work is based on existing instruments developped for the FBW A32NX :